I recently spent a week with seven people preparing to begin service as Serge missionaries.

 They will reach out to friends like you and me ask for support—in prayer and finances.

-Either way, it’s one more another heart-exposing, “life-wide-open” experience—for the sake of love.
+Either way, it’s one more heart-exposing, “life-wide-open” experience—for the sake of love.

 Vulnerability in Risk

-I tentatively walked into what I thought was the correct shop and held out my “top up” card wordlessly.
-Maybe if I didn’t say anything they wouldn’t know I am not native.
+I tentatively walked into what I thought was the correct shop and held out my “top-up” card wordlessly.
+Maybe if I didn’t say anything they wouldn’t know I am not a native.
 I could just blend in.

 And you can imagine how much of this type of risk—in small and monumental ways—could be unsettling.